Soar-Development/runsand-installer/README.md

 ## Manual Removal

-If you need to remove Rundsand:
+If you need to remove Runsand:

 ```bash
 # Remove binary